Wendy Williams’ Husband, Kevin Hunter, Got Mistress Pregnant Twice Before, Per ‘Radar’

 As for Wendy, she has been dealing with a lot as of late.
 She recently missed over a month of her show to deal with health issues, and when she returned she claimed that she had been living at a sober house to deal with addiction issues.

-This week, when Wendy Williams found out about her husband Kevin Hunter’s allegedly new baby with his mistress, Sharina Hudson, the talk show host was said to have relapsed on alcohol and was taken to the hospital where she was given an IV.
+This week, when Wendy Williams found out about her husband Kevin Hunter’s alleged new baby with his mistress, the talk show host was said to have relapsed on alcohol and was taken to the hospital where she was given an IV.

 “She was in a bad way and disappeared from the studio after her show Monday.
 She went back to the sober house only to check herself out and decided to start drinking,” a source told The Daily Mail.